akeneo/pim-helpcenter/content/md/products-super-power/work-on-your-assets.md

 :::

 ::: info
-The attributes that are configured as "read-only in the UI",  and those that are used as target attributes for an asset transformation cannot be edited in bulk.
-Check out our article to find out more [about transformations and target attributes](https://help.akeneo.com/pim/serenity/articles/assets-transformation.html).
+The attributes configured as "read-only in the UI" and those used as target attributes for an asset transformation cannot be edited in bulk.
+Read our article to learn more about [transformations and target attributes](https://help.akeneo.com/pim/serenity/articles/assets-transformation.html).
 :::